Environmental Health and Safety has developed a series of discussion topics known as Toolbox Talks, to encourage safety throughout the university.

-Toolbox Talks are brief information sheets that can be used to facilitate safety discussions.
-Toolbox Talks cover a wide range of topics ranging from equipment operation safety to lifting basics.
-Toolbox Talks also help create an environment to discuss task specific or timely safety communications, identify problems or highlight specific safety concerns/risks.
+Environmental Health and Safety has developed a series of infomation sheets, or Toolbox Talks, to help facilitate safety discussions.
+Toolbox Talks cover a wide range of topics from equipment operation to lifting technique.
+Toolbox Talks help create an environment where people can discuss task specific or timely safety issues, identify problems, post-incident communication, refresh safe work practices, or highlight specific safety concerns/risks.

 What is a Toolbox Talk?